Vyral/dean-aguilar-blog/_posts/2018-03-07-lifestyles-san-diego-visits-taqueria-revolución.md

   - Home Buyer Tips
   - Home Seller Tips
 excerpt: >-
-  In my lastest apparance on Lifestyles San Diego, we visit Taqueria Revoluciónv and talk the importance of authentic restaurants in the community.
+  In my lastest apparance on Lifestyles San Diego, we visit Taqueria Revolución and talk the importance of authentic restaurants in the community.
 enclosure: >-
   <iframe width="560" height="315"